mrisen/inet-showcases/wireless/coexistence/doc/index.rst

     - amúgy lesz egy base-line is amikor egyedül vannak és ahhoz tudjuk majd hasonlítani

-We'll examine how CTI can be simulated, see if two interfereng wireless wireless technology models can cooperate and if their cooperation is balanced.
-We'll run the simulation with both 802.11 and 802.15.4 models present.
-Also, to get a base-line of their performance, we'll run the simulation with just one of the models present.
+We'll examine how CTI can be simulated, see if two interfereng wireless technology models can cooperate and if their cooperation is balanced.
+We'll run the example simulation with both 802.11 and 802.15.4 models present.
+Also, to get a base-line of their performance, we'll run the simulation with both models, with just one of them present at a time.
 Then, we can compare the base-line performance of both models to their concurrent performance.

 The example simulation features a Wifi (802.11) and a WPAN (802.15.4) network close to each other.
 All nodes communicate in the 2.4 GHz band.
 The signals for the two wireless protocols have different center frequencies and bandwidths,